September 15 2022

 - have two thirds of its members who are artists with Canadian citizenship or permanent residence; the proportion of members of the collective residing outside Canada may not exceed one third

-- have a majority of members (50% +1) who reside in one of the partnership cities, including the person responsible for the application
+- have a majority of members (50% +1) who reside on the Island of Montréal, including the person responsible for the application

 - All members must meet the Conseil’s definition of professonal artist